PatRakowicz/CS435-Final/README.md

 This allows for an example of what type of data would be sent to the app, with api requests and a json response for the application to use.

+Side note, make sure to run the python app first or the data will

 ### How to run Data Generator
 It is very simple to get this data generator up and running.
 All is needed is to `cd` into the `/app` directory, then proceed to run `python GenerateData.py`.
 This will start the python flask that will host a simple json request